spinkube/skips/proposals/00x-skips/README.md

 Links and references should be kept up-to-date.
 If a link or reference is no longer valid, it should be removed or updated.
 This includes links to other documents, websites, and so on.

-When referring to another document outside of the SpinKube github organization, such as a project README file, a blog post, or a website, consider its permanence.
+When referring to another document outside of the SpinKube GitHub organization, such as a project README file, a blog post, or a website, consider its permanence.
 If the document is likely to change or move, consider copying the relevant information (and attribute the source), or link to a more stable source.